A family’s American dream home turned horror story.

 When looking for a vacation house, it’s not uncommon to seek out amenities you may not have at home.
 Special touches like a claw-foot tub or sauna make holiday lodging memorable.

 Rental reviews such as, “you might hear a lot of unexpected noises like creaks in the floor, TVs and other appliances randomly turning on and off,” usually scare off travelers in these situations — unless one is a seeker of the paranormal.
-If that’s the case, the Hobo Hill House, near dowtown Jefferson City, may be your ultimate dream vacation.
+If that’s the case, the Hobo Hill House, near downtown Jefferson City near the intersection of E. Miller Street and Jackson Street, may be your ultimate dream vacation.

 Their Dream Home